w3f/polkadot-wiki/docs/learn/learn-guides-bounties.md

   </div>
 </div>

-Note that once a child bounty is awarded, awardees need to wait for the
+Once a child bounty is awarded, awardees can claim the child bounty.
-{{ polkadot: 8 :polkadot }}{{ kusama: 4 :kusama }}-day delay to be complete before claiming the child bounty.

 ## Claim a Child Bounty Reward